British businesses celebrated as The King’s Awards for Enterprise mark their 60th anniversary | Department for Business & Trade

 Recipients of The King’s Awards for Enterprise announced, celebrating the achievements of outstanding businesses from across the UK

-The recipients of The King’s Awards for Enterprise have been announced today [6 May], celebrating the achievements of outstanding businesses from across the UK and Channel Islands and recognising their vital contribution to economic growth and improving lives.
+The recipients of The King’s Awards for Enterprise were yesterday [6 May] announced, celebrating the achievements of outstanding businesses from across the UK and Channel Islands and recognising their vital contribution to economic growth and improving lives.

 This year marks a significant milestone for the Awards, as they celebrate 60 years since the first honours were conferred in 1966.
 Established in 1965, the programme has since recognised more than 8,000 exceptional UK businesses, highlighting the strength, innovation, and ambition of British enterprise.